How Do You Chose the Correct Survivor Annuity?

 It’s an important decision that needs to be carefully thought out and planned.

 Harris Federal Law Firm assists federal employees with their federal disability retirement applications.
-If you think you qualify, call us at 877-226-2723 or fill out this INQUIRY form.
+If you think you qualify, call us at 877-226-2723 or fill out this INQUIRY form for a free consultation.

 Message us & find out if you qualify today!